sercankulcu/sercankulcu.github.io/_teaching/programming-with-c.md

 - Growable arrays and dynamically allocated two-dimensional arrays
 - Ownership, lifetime, allocation conventions, and `init`/`destroy` pairs

+**Worked example:** a growable array that doubles its capacity with `realloc` and frees cleanly — the data structure the rest of the course keeps coming back to.

 [🗒️Lecture Notes (HTML)](../files/c/Week_19_Dynamic_Memory_Allocation.html)

 ---